aptos-labs/developer-docs/docs/standards/index.md

 The old existing [Token module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/token.move), on the other hand:

 - Encapsulates rich, flexible assets and collectibles.
-These assets are discrete (non-decimal) and can be fungible, semi-fungible, or nonfungible.
+These assets are discrete (non-decimal) and can be fungible, semi-fungible, or non-fungible.
 - The token standard is in its own `AptosToken` package at the Address `0x3` to allow for rapid iteration based on feedback from the community.

 ### [Aptos Coin](./aptos-coin.md)